HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/index.md

 ## Introduction

-DX performance testing determines container sizing and the relationships between DX components.
-The goal of performance testing is to identify the optimal Kubernetes configurations for varying levels of DX demands, ranging from small to large setups.
-This guide evaluates configurations that support 1,000 (small), 10,000 (medium), and 30,000 (large) virtual users.
+DX Performance testing identifies the optimal Kubernetes configurations for different DX workload levels, from small to large setups.

 The key performance indicators in these tests are the number of concurrent users, the average response time, and throughput.
 These metrics serve as benchmarks for evaluating the performance of small, medium, and large DX configurations and offer insights into the system's capacity to handle varying loads.
 This sizing guidance demonstrates how strategic adjustments can result in significant performance improvements.